ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.text2command/README.md

 Set in settings of `text2command` **Processor state ID** as *`javascript.0.textProcessor`* to let this example work.

-First the command will be processed with your javascript and if javascript will answer with '' or not answer in predefined time (1 second by default) the command will be processed by rules.
+The first, the command will be processed with your javascript, and if javascript answers with '' or not answer in predefined time (1 second by default) the command will be processed by rules.

 ### Option: Write to response by every command
 If activated so by every command (no matter if the request came via state or sendTo) the `text2command.X.response` will be written with the answer.

 # ToDo
-- in Russian male and female answers.
+- in Russian, male and female answers.

 <!--
 	Placeholder for the next version (at the beginning of the line):